Who am I and why you must read my blog?

 My name is Toshendra Sharma and I am an entrepreneur since last 8 Years in self-learning mode.
 Like hundreds of other entrepreneurs, I have also seen many difficult phases in my little entrepreneurial journey in the past.

 My story starts in 2009.
 After completing my B.Tech in 2009 I co-founded Robosapiens Technologies with my brother in Noida, India.
 Robosapiens is in Embedded systems & educational robotics training space.
 I lead it as an R&D Head for two years before realizing that I want to study computer science more.
-I cracked the Gate exam with AIR 41 in Computer Science and got admission in every IIT in India.
-Finally, I decided to enroll in IIT Bombay in M.Tech Computer Science.
+I cracked the Gate exam with AIR 41 in Computer Science and got admission in almost all top IITs in India.
+Finally, I decided to enrol in IIT Bombay in M.Tech Computer Science.

 I started Wegilant as a training & services company but later in 2014 pivoted it into SaaS-based Mobile App Security Scanner Appvigil.